Sandeep-S-J/Financial-Model/README.md

 Analysis of Tata Motors' beta drift and the calculation of the Weighted Average Cost of Capital (WACC) to assess the company's cost of capital and risk.

 ## 📏 **Common Size Statement**
 A common size analysis of the financial statements to compare the company's financial metrics over time and against peers.

+Summary
+Tata Motors has maintained a stable sales base over the years, but its profitability has been volatile, influenced by high raw material costs and fluctuating economic conditions.
+The company’s financial structure shows a significant reliance on debt financing, with borrowings comprising a substantial part of total liabilities in recent years.
+Reserves have fluctuated, which might indicate varying success in earnings retention.
+On the asset side, the company has consistently invested in fixed assets, while cash reserves have varied, reflecting changes in liquidity management.

+This common size analysis provides valuable insights into the financial health and operational efficiency of Tata Motors, highlighting areas of strength and potential concern.

 ## 💰 **DCF Valuation**
 A Discounted Cash Flow (DCF) valuation model to estimate the intrinsic value of Tata Motors based on future cash flow projections.